Find out about requirements (including credit scores), guidelines, rules, rates, loan limits, how to qualify, and how to apply for an FHA Loan.

 Federal Housing Administration (FHA) Loans are insured by Housing and Urban Development (HUD) which allows lenders to offer low downpayment loans to homebuyers like you.
 FHA loans have been helping people become homeowners since 1934.
-FHA insures loans for first time home buyer mortgage loan, FHA streamline refinance, FHA regular refinance, Cash-out refinance and also home purchase by people who are NOT first time home buyers.
-FHA however doesn’t provide loan directly.
-You need to work with an FHA approved lender to qualify for the home purchase or refinance loan.
+FHA insures loans for first time home buyer mortgage loan, FHA streamline refinance, FHA regular refinance, Cash-out refinance, and also home purchase by people who are NOT first time home buyers.
+FHA however doesn’t provide loans directly.
+You need to work with an FHA-approved lender to qualify for the home purchase or refinance loan.

-What is the credit score requirement for an FHA Loan?
+What is the credit score rule for an FHA Loan?

-While FHA guidelines allow for much lower credit scores, most of the lenders require a minimum of 640 Fico score.
+While FHA rules allow for much lower credit scores, most of the lenders require a minimum of 620 Fico score.

 You need to meet the following basic requirements for qualifying for an FHA loan (this is not an exhaustive guideline and a particular lender may even have their own set of guidelines):

-- FHA loans are available for 1-4 units houses including single family residence, town-homes, condominiums and even manufactured homes.
+- FHA loans are available for 1-4 unit houses including single-family residences, town-homes, condominiums, and even manufactured homes.

-- Impound account is required on all FHA loan.
-As part of impound account, payment for property taxes and home insurance are broken down into monthly payments and are paid to the lender along with mortgage payments every month.
-The lender then makes a payment directly to county or your home insurance company when its due.
+- An impound account is required on all FHA loans.
+As part of the impound account, payments for property taxes and home insurance are broken down into monthly payments and are paid to the lender along with mortgage payments every month.
+The lender then makes a payment directly to the county or your home insurance company when it’s due.

-- A two years employment history is required.
-However, if you went to school immediately prior to starting your employment, the school years can be counted towards “two years” requirement as long as your job is in the same field as your education.
+- Two years of employment history is required.
+However, if you went to school immediately prior to starting your employment, the school years can be counted towards the “two years” requirement as long as your job is in the same field as your education.

 - You should have enough income to meet the maximum debt to income ratio requirement of 43%.
 In some cases, that ratio can be allowed to as high as 50%.

-- FHA offers 30 year fixed, 15 year fixed and 5 year ARM loan.
+- FHA offers 30 years fixed, 15 years fixed, and 5 year ARM loan.

-For 2017, the FHA national “floor” loan limit for 1 unit house is $275,665.
+For 2020, the FHA national “floor” loan limit for 1 unit house is $331,760.
 This means that all counties in the country will at least have this as their loan limit.
-FHA also classified several counties as “high-cost” meaning the loan limits in those counties are higher than $275,665.
-The maximum loan limits in some counties can be as high as $636,150 and in other counties it’s between the floor i.e. $275,665 and the highest loan limit i.e. $636,150.
+FHA also classified several counties as “high-cost” meaning the loan limits in those counties are higher than $331,760.
+The maximum loan limits in some counties can be as high as $765,600 and in other counties, it’s between the floor i.e. $331,760 and the highest loan limit i.e. $765,600.
 Click here to find out the FHA loan limit for your county.

 How to apply for an FHA Loan?

-To get an FHA loan you need to work with an FHA approved lender.
-If you want to work directly with me to get pre-approved or get a rate quote you can complete the FHA rate quote form here or complete the full loan application here.
+To get an FHA loan you need to work with an FHA-approved lender.
+If you want to work directly with me to get pre-approved or get a rate quote you can complete the FHA rate quote form here.